dkfans/keeperfx/docs/keeperfx_readme.txt

   format.
 Format is chosen in KEEPERFX.CFG, 'SCREENSHOT=' option, which may be set to 'HSI' or 'BMP'.

+ Make and replay packet file
+  These functions can be only enabled by command line parameters.
+You can made a packet file which contains the replay with '-packetsave' command, and then play it with '-packetload'.
+When in the replay, you may always take over control by pressing Alt+T, or exit with Alt+X.

 Changelog:

+Version: 0.2.5
+  Fixed information button blinking
+  Rewritten part of the rendering engine
+  Fixed mouse cursor shift and scrolling at 640x480 Added options to save and load replay (packet file) Alt+X can now be used to quit the game
+  Files created by the game are no longer read-only Rewritten loading of map files

 Version: 0.2.4
   Rewritten level script analysis